seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Ay, with my heart
 And punish them to your height of pleasure.
 Thou foolish friar, and thou pernicious woman,
-Compact with her that’s gone, think’st thou thy oaths,
+Compact with her that's gone, think'st thou thy oaths,
 Though they would swear down each particular saint,
 Were testimonies against his worth and credit
-That’s seal’d in approbation?
+That's seal'd in approbation?
 You, Lord Escalus,
 Sit with my cousin; lend him your kind pains
-To find out this abuse, whence ’tis derived.
+To find out this abuse, whence 'tis derived.
 There is another friar that set them on;
 Let him be sent for.